-Schedule: Through Summer 2018; up to 25-40 hours/week between the hours of 7:45 AM and 5 PM.
+Schedule: Through Summer 2019 (10 weeks of summer camp); up to 16-40 hours/work week between the hours of 7:45 AM and 5:00 PM.
 Possibility for continued employment in to following seasons.

 Under general direction of Director of Education and Education Team, an Educator promotes the Zoo and its mission through implementing the Zoo Safari program; Zoo Camp; Home School programs; presenting educational activities at on-site and off-site events, and presenting a variety of education programs for school groups.

 ESSENTIAL DUTIES include the following: